ndau/commands/docker/README.md

 # Single Docker Container

+## Running a node

+ If you just want to get a node up and running, then the [Node Operator's Reference](node_operator.md) is the right place to start.
 ## Overview

 How to build and run an ndau node using a single Docker container.
 The Docker container contains all of our processes that make a node group: `redis`, `noms`, `ndaunode`, `tendermint` and `ndauapi`, all driven by `procmon`.
 Running multiple instances of the container is how we make an ndau network.

-This page outlines all of the features of the ndau Docker container, useful to Oneiro developers.
-If you just want to get a node up and running, then the [Node Operator's Reference](node_operator.md) would be a good place to start.
+This page outlines all of the features of the ndau Docker container, useful to ndau developers.

 ## Build

-1. Install Docker
-1. Put `machine_user_key` from 1password into the `commands` repo root directory to gain access to private ndau repos at image build time
-1. Run `docker/bin/buildimage.sh` to build the `ndauimage` locally
+Run `./bin/buildimage.sh` to build the `ndauimage` locally.
-1. Optionally you can upload the image to S3; instructions provided by `buildimge.sh` output

 ## Run

-In order to run a container, we feed the following arguments to `docker/bin/runcontainer.sh`:
+In order to run a container, we feed the following arguments to `./bin/runcontainer.sh`:
 - Container name
 - Tendermint P2P port
 - Tendermint RPC port